These buttery Strawberry Sugar Cookies have crisp edges, soft centers and – best of all! – a burst of fresh, sweet strawberry flavor.

 - 1 1/2 cups sugar

 - 2 large eggs

-- 1/2 cup Sanding or Turbinado Sugar*
+- 1/2 cup sanding sugar

-- Preheat oven to 350?F.
+- Preheat oven to 350 degrees.

 Looking for other strawberry desserts?
 I can’t wait to try this pretty Strawberry Shortcake Cake Roll, super easy Strawberry Dream Dessert and incredibly moist 7up Sheet Cake with Strawberry Buttercream Frosting.